digidem/mapeo-core-docs/client-docs/README.md

 `(inviteId: PendingInvite['inviteId']) => Promise<void>`

-Rejects an invitation that was received for the project associated with `projectId`.
+Rejects an invitation that was received using the `inviteId.

 ##### Events